mariashakleva/Articles_Ruby_App/README.md

 The app is designed to managae CRUD operation on Articles as well as adding comments to a specific article.

-The purpose of the workshop was to get to know ROR and try to make a simple app that preforms main operation.
+The main goal was to get to know ROR and try to make a simple app that preforms basic operations.

 Run `budnel install` for all dependencies.